TBCTSystems/bct-applications-architecture/angular-localization-performance-testing/claw2-performance-testing/claw2-performance/src/scripts/ReadMe.md

 The results for the 100 iterations are available here: [`metrics.csv`](./results/localization-metrics-for-angular-libraries.xlsx)

 ### TTFB (ms)
+   - All three libraries (localize, ngx-translate, transloco) have very low TTFB, well under 15 ms.
+   - Differences here are minimal; all are considered `(good)` in a typical local environment.

 | **Measure** | **CLAW**         | **localize**       | **ngx-translate**   | **transloco**        |
 |:-----------:|:----------------:|:------------------:|:-------------------:|:--------------------:|